tanmaydubey/CSCI389-hw1/README.md

 L2 | 500 KB
 L3 | 3 MB

-Our over-estimation of L3's capacity could have resulted from the fact that most memory accesses may still be from cache even after all the caches are full - some overflow into disk memory does not mean that reads are happening primarily from disk.
+The graph could lack a clean step form because memory accesses may still be from cache even after all the caches are full - some overflow into disk memory does not mean that reads are happening exclusively from disk.
+Similarly, some overflow into bigger caches does not mean that some reads are not still happening from L1 and L2.
+Thus it should not be surprising that the graph is not a perfect step function.